ijacksondesign/readme-generator/dest/README.md

   sdfsdfsd

   ## Usage <a name="usage"></a>
-  sfsdfsd
+  sdfsdf

   ## License <a name="license"></a>

-  MIT
+  ### GPL

+    For more information on this license, visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

   ## Contributors <a name="contributors"></a>
   sdfsdfsd

   ## Tests <a name="test"></a>
-  sdfsdfsd
+  sdfsdf

   ## Questions <a name="questions"></a>
-  Please direct any questions to <https://github.com/ijacksondesign> or email me at <ijacksondesign@gmail.om>
+  Please direct any questions to <https://github.com/ijacksondesign> or email me at <ijacksondesign@gmail.com>